sokinpui/3100_Project/doc/layout_navigation_module.md

 *   **`LayoutContainer.jsx`:** A simple wrapper that renders the `ModuleRouter`, effectively defining the main content area next to the sidebar.
 *   **`ModuleRouter.jsx`:** Defines application routes based on `modulesConfig.js`.
 Uses `React Router` (`Routes`, `Route`) and `React.Suspense` for lazy loading components.
 Wraps protected routes within the `Sidebar` component using a `ProtectedRoute` HOC.
 Redirects users based on authentication status.
 *   **`Sidebar.jsx`:** Persistent sidebar component displayed for authenticated users.
-    *   Fetches the user's licence status from the backend.
+    *   Fetches the user's licence status from the backend (`GET /users/{userId}/licence`).
     *   Renders navigation links based on `sidebarMenuItems` from `modulesConfig.js`.
-    *   Conditionally renders or adds visual indicators (e.g., lock icon, tooltip) to menu items that require an active licence (like "Custom Reports").
+    *   Conditionally renders or adds visual indicators (e.g., lock icon, tooltip) to menu items that require an active licence (like "Custom Reports"), based on the fetched `licenceStatus` and the `requiresLicence` flag in `modulesConfig.js`.
     *   Includes toggles for theme and language, user profile information display (username/email from `localStorage`), and a logout button with confirmation.
     *   Adapts its width (collapsed/expanded).
 *   **`modulesConfig.js`:** Central configuration file defining all application modules (public and protected), their paths, associated components (lazy-loaded), icons, whether they appear in the sidebar, and **whether they require an active licence**.